15+ Fun back-to-school icebreakers for the first day of school

 Which example will you try out?
 Let us know on Bluesky and join our Teaching with BookWidgets Facebook Group to gather more inspiration.

-Hopefully, I was able to inspire you.
-Don't forget to say hi👋 to me on LinkedIn.
+Hopefully, we were able to inspire you.
+Don't forget to say hi👋 to us on LinkedIn (Lucie, Dimitri).